draggsconnor/BlipKit/index.md

 BKTrackAttach (& track, & ctx);

 // Define audio data buffer
-// As there are two channels used, the buffer actually must be
+// As there are 2 channels used, the buffer actually must be
 // two times the size than number of frames are requested BKFrame frames [512 * 2];

 // Generate 512 frames e.g. as they would be requested by an audio output function
-// Subsequent calls to this function generates the next requested number of frames BKContextGenerate (& ctx, frames, 512);
+// Subsequent calls to this function generate the next requested number of frames BKContextGenerate (& ctx, frames, 512);

 // The channels are interlaced into the buffer in the form: LRLR...